rjpcasalino/web_bt/src/index.md

 layout: basic
 ---

-### Hi, I'm <a href="mailto:ryan@boringtranquility.io" rel="me">Winston Smith and I'm cruising the metaverse for lovers and friends</a><span>&#x1F647;</span>
+### Hi, I'm <a href="mailto:ryan@boringtranquility.io" rel="me"> just another "Winston Smith" cruising the metaverse for lovers and friends</a><span>&#x1F647;</span>

 The net is vast _<span>&#8230;</span>_

 > _To the future or to the past, to a time when thought is free, when men are different from one another and do not live alone<span>&mdash;</span>to a time when truth exists and what is done cannot be undone.
-From the age of uniformity, from the age of solitude, from the age of Big Brother, from the age of double think
+From the age of uniformity, from the age of solitude, from the age of Big Brother, from the age of doublethink
 <br>
 > <span>&mdash;</span>greetings!_